site logo

 PLEASE REFER TO THE TIMETABLE/TICKET WEBSITE FOR SPECIFIC BUS/COACH TIMES FOR THE DAY YOU WISH TO TRAVEL

-For all BUS timetable enquiries around Ayamonte, Isla Cristina and Huelva go to the regional bus website here this site is only in Spanish.
+For all BUS timetable enquiries around Ayamonte, Isla Cristina and Huelva go to is the regional bus website here this site is only in Spanish.
 There are several different buses between Ayamonte and Huelva, so you will have to fish around a little.

-Journey is about three hours, one way fare is €15,10.
+Journey is about three hours, one way fare is €16,24 purchased via the website.
 There are also journeys between Ayamonte and Huelva about every two hours.
 You have more options Ayamonte - Seville with a change in Huelva.
 These journeys are also operated by DAMAS.

 Huelva's railway station and the bus station 1.7km (just over 1 mile) apart.
 Do allow enough time between train and bus if required.
 The Huelva city bus website is http://www.emtusahuelva.com.
 Routes 2 and 4 run between the bus station and railway station, only in that direction.
 Routes 5 and 8 stop near the railway station going towards the bus station.